 A leave of absence is a temporary leave from the university.
-Students may take a leave of absence for such reasons as: independent study abroad, medical treatment, family crises or financial issues.
+Students may take a leave of absence for such reasons as independent study abroad, medical treatment, family crises, or financial issues.
 A leave of absence usually runs for one regular semester or academic year.
-Students may apply for a leave of absence by submitting the proper paperwork to the Office of the Registrar.
+Students may apply for a leave of absence here.
 To extend a leave that has already been granted, contact the Registrar.

 Students who have obtained an INC in a thesis course, and who are not enrolled in any other courses during the completion of the incomplete thesis course, must maintain their matriculation at the University.
 To do this, they must pay a matriculation maintenance fee during the semester of completion of the thesis.
 Students maintaining matriculation in this manner will not be charged student activity fees.
 A student who fails to complete the thesis in this period would receive an F for the thesis course, and have to re-register for it, paying the regular tuition costs for that course.

-Normally, all students must abide by the various academic and other policies of the University.
-Occasionally, however, a waiver of these policies may be necessary.
-In such instances, a written petition seeking an exception to one or more policies must be submitted by the student, with the recommendation of the Advisor, for consideration by the Dean of Academic Affairs and the Academic Council.
-Forms for such petitions are available from the Registrar.
+All students must abide by the various academic and other policies of the University.
+Occasionally, however, an exemption from these policies may be justified.
+In such instances, a written petition seeking an exemption to one or more policies must be submitted by the student, with the recommendation of their Advisor, for consideration by the Dean of Academic Affairs and the Academic Council.
+Forms for such petitions are available here.

 Entering degree-seeking students may be asked to take one or more placement examinations before registering to determine their proficiency in certain subject areas.
 There are placement examinations for English Composition, Italian, French, Spanish, and Mathematics.
-These examinations are administered during the orientation session at the beginning of each semester.
-Students who miss the English and Math placement examinations, and do not have relevant transfer credit, will be automatically placed into the introductory-level course, no matter what their outside experience or other qualifications.
+These examinations are administered before the term begins or during the orientation session at the beginning of each semester.
+Students who miss the English Composition and Math placement examinations, and do not have relevant transfer credit, will be automatically placed into the introductory-level course, no matter what their outside experience or other qualifications.

-Students who have been withdrawn from the University for any reason must apply for readmission.
+Students who have been withdrawn from the University and seek to continue their studies at the University must apply for readmission.
 Applications for readmission must be submitted to the Admissions Office before the start of the term.
 The University catalog in effect at the time of readmission will apply to students who are readmitted to the University.

 Upon initial entry or readmission to JCU, academic credit from nationally-accredited institutions may normally be transferred for academic coursework where a grade of C or above (or national equivalent) was earned.
 The University generally requires an official course description or course syllabus before awarding transfer credit.